 Another way you can use this grammatical principle is this: Let’s say your brother has been staying up until 3 am every night watching Bangtan Bombs on Youtube, and he’s also waking up at 6 am for work every morning.
 After a few days, he wonders aloud, “Why am I so tired?”
 Obviously you’ll reply with “You’ve only been getting three hours of sleep a night!” or “You’ve been staying up all night watching Youtube videos!”
-If you say these sentences in Korean, you’ll attach -잖아 because your brother knows very well why he’s so tired.
+If you say these sentences in Korean, you’ll attach -잖아 because your brother knows/should know very well why he’s so tired.

 Sort of make sense?
 We’ll see some examples too.
 But first…

 How to attach it:

 -잖아 just attaches to the root of the verb of adjective.
 Remember that every verb and adjective in Korean ends in 다 and you find the root by removing the 다.

 If the verb to which you are attaching -잖아 is in the past or future tense, you’ll conjugate it first and then add -잖아 to the conjugated root.